stanford-oval/SPL/README.md

 2. Follow the installation guide in [genie-toolkit](https://github.com/stanford-oval/genie-toolkit) repo to install the dependencies.

+3. For each repository, the following commit hashes should be used to reproduce the results:
+    - genienlp (c6ffb08742fed0c414d6ffc5eeae679cabdb20ff)
+    - genie-toolkit (7a74010f8c51c8b0dc1c7f5e604a8af742b00a29)

-3. If you want to do translations for a new language, you need access to a Google Cloud account with permission to use Cloud Translation API.
+4. If you want to do translations for a new language, you need access to a Google Cloud account with permission to use Cloud Translation API.
 Please look here for a [quick setup](https://cloud.google.com/translate/docs/quickstarts).
 You need to keep your credential file for authentication and create a project.

-4. Navigate to `SPL` directory:
+5. Navigate to `SPL` directory:
 ```bash
 cd $SRC_DIR/SPL
 ```

-5. Open project_config.mk and set paths to the location you have stored the repositories and files.
+6. Open project_config.mk and set paths to the location you have stored the repositories and files.
 You also need to provide the project_id you set up in step 3.
 This file contains the main configurations for running the experiments.

-6. `dataset_folder` should contain splits (train/ eval/ test) of original English dataset.
+7. `dataset` directory should contain splits (train/ eval/ test) of original English dataset per domain.

 ### Processing